 |Dr Ken Castro|

 Ken Castro qualified from Leicester University in 1989 MB ChB, having obtained BSc (Hons) in Physiology at London University in 1983.
 He obtained MRCGP in 1995.
 He is on the obstetrics and minor surgery lists and is a GP Trainer.
 His clinical interests include obstetrics, gynaecology and genito-urinary medicine as well minor surgery and skin conditions.
-He is married with two young daughters and numerous pets.
+He is married with two daughters.